-Your institution controls the size quota of each folder to prevent unmanaged growth.
+Your institution determines the size quota of each folder to prevent unmanaged growth.
 Size quotas are defined for each folder, but flexible to allow some subfolders a larger quota than others.

-The Content Collection also stores files.
-These files are automatically available to the user who added the files.
+The Content Collection also stores files, which are automatically available to the user who added the file.
 To share the file with other users, they need appropriate permissions.
 Permissions, comments, and metadata functions work the same for files as for folders.
 Files include several other management features that aren't used for folders.

 If you don't see one of these options, they may be disabled for that file or folder.
 Select Edit Settings in the item's menu to change the available options.

 - Comments: Comments store text from users.
 Comments are opinions or instructions regarding the contents of an item or folder.